tiangolo/dockerswarm.rocks/docs/swarm-or-kubernetes.md

 Given that, this website is *deprecated*, and kept around mainly for historical reasons.

 Sadly, I don't have a good alternative or set of guides to recommend or offer right now.
 You can follow me on [Twitter](https://twitter.com/tiangolo) or [LinkedIn](https://www.linkedin.com/in/tiangolo/) to see what else I discover in the future.

+Meanwhile, you could check the [awesome-swarm](https://github.com/BretFisher/awesome-swarm) list for more resources about Docker Swarm Mode. 🤓

 ## History